 Online classes are not self-paced, so students have due dates similar to an on campus class.
 Online classes do not require students to be online together at a specific time but do provide asynchronous opportunities for students to interact with each other.
-Blended, or hybrid, classes may have synchronous meeting times similar to a face to face class, but hosted in Zoom so that students may attend from anywhere.
+Hybrid classes are a combination of scheduled on campus meetings and online coursework.

 Are you a good candidate for Online Courses?

 Successful students are organized, self-directed, and able to work well independently.
 Though you may be working online, you are never alone.
 There is always someone who can help if you get stuck!
 In addition to your professor and classmates, online tutoring, academic advising, career guidance, and our Help Desk are all available to assist students.